 Mr. WONG Gee Hang, Henry, has served as our Director since July 24, 2009.
 He has also served as a Director of MSHI since April 2005.
 Mr. Wong has over 30 years of experience in accounting, property investment and development and general management.
 Mr. Wong has also served as the Managing Director of Marspeed Limited, a consultancy firm of property development, investment and management.
 Mr. Wong had been a member of senior management in a Hong Kong property developer for more than 15 years.
-He is a full member of The Hong Kong Management Association.
+He is a member of the Certified Management Accountants (Australia) and a full member of The Hong Kong Management Association.